Home

 hot part of Washington in August do tend to make us stop and think

-"family reunion" for those of us that have been there many times.
+somewhat of a "family reunion" for those of us that have been there

-We all enjoy the funky trucks, but it has become more about seeing
+many times.
+We all enjoy the funky trucks, but it has become

 Ever since an impromptu side trip to Imnaha, Oregon on our way home

-so that we can enjoy the unpaved roads in the Hell's Canyon area.
+bikes so that we can enjoy the unpaved roads in the Hell's Canyon

-Checking the calendar, we decided that we'd start the week in Eastern
+area.
+Checking the calendar, we decided that we'd start the week

-Oregon & finish it in Western Oregon.
-Since we have no desire
+in Eastern Oregon & finish it in Western Oregon.
+Since we

-to ride 250cc motorcycles over the Rocky Mountains, we loaded up the
+have no desire to ride 250cc motorcycles over the Rocky Mountains, we

 We left home in good time on Saturday the 21st of August.
 We got